 Details of the director's profile appear in the attachment 1

 The Audit Committee

 1. Mr. Tawatchai Jaranakarun Chairman of the Audit Committee 2.
 Vice Admiral Naruedom Sa-ardyen RTN Member of the Audit Committee 3.
-Mrs. Benjawan Ratanaprayul The director who have adequate expertise and exper Member of the Audit Committee lence to review creditability of the financial reports.
+Mr. Somlak Jiamtiranat Member of the Audit Committee